pyvideo/data/CONTRIBUTING.rst

 *Speakers*

-If a speaker has multiple names - for instace, their speaker profile includes both the Chinese character representation and the Latin alphabet representation of their name - each variation on their name should be recorded as a separate list item.
+If a speaker has multiple names - for instance, their speaker profile includes both the Chinese character representation and the Latin alphabet representation of their name - each variation on their name should be recorded as a separate list item.
 This enables users to search by all variations of the speaker's name in our web interface.